Master of Science (M.S.) Major in Construction Management (Non-thesis Option)

 TECH 5384.
 Problems in Technology.

-Graduate students investigate a special topic by developing a technical problem, researching the topic, and presenting the findings.
+In this course graduate students investigate a particular topic by developing a technical problem, researching the topic, and presenting the findings.
 Plans will be developed on an individual basis with strict faculty supervision.
-May be repeated for additional credit with permission of the department chair.
+It may be repeated for credit with the permission of the department chair.
+Prerequisite: Instructor approval.

 TECH 5385.
 Readings in Technology.